ChinaNetCloud/nc-backup-py/README.md

 `# alicmd --config`

-Then, edit the alioss config file. vim /etc/.alioss.conf ;
+Then, edit the alioss config file.
+`vim /etc/.alioss.conf ;`

+Content:

 `[options]
 retry_times = 15
 multi-upload = on        # if the backup file size is more than 100MB